What to Know About the Connection Between Gut Health and Skin

 Grasp the Connection

-Again, healthy, radiant skin usually reflect a healthy gut.
-However, skin conditions such as rosacea, eczema, and acne typically indicate that something’s off.
+Healthy, radiant skin usually reflects a healthy gut; however, skin conditions such as rosacea, eczema, and acne typically indicate that something’s not quite right.
 “The balance of your microbiome is most likely off.
 This usually can be from bad bacteria or fungal overgrowth from poor diet or exposure to bad bugs (parasites),” says Frank Lipman, MD, author of How to Be Well and founder of Be Well Skin.

 Check for Leaky Gut Syndrome

-Digestive issues, skin flare ups, chronic fatigue, and aches/pains are all common symptoms of
+Digestive issues, skin flare-ups, chronic fatigue, and aches/pains are all common symptoms of

 leaky gut, a condition that could also be the culprit behind problematic skin.
-When our intestinal lining is working properly, it forms a tight barrier which controls what is absorbed into our bloodstream.
-“However, a compromised gut lining allows toxins, undigested food particles, and bad bacteria to ‘leak’ out of your intestines and to then travel throughout your body via your bloodstream,” says Dr. Whitney Bowe, author of The Beauty of Dirty Skin.
+When our intestinal lining is working properly, it forms a tight barrier, which controls what is absorbed into our bloodstream.
+“However, a compromised gut lining allows toxins, undigested food particles, and bad bacteria to ‘leak’ out of your intestines and to then travel throughout your body via your bloodstream,” says Whitney Bowe, MD, author of The Beauty of Dirty Skin.

 The immune system marks foreign substances as threats and therefore attacks them.
 What you’ll see as a result could be inflammation, which is your body’s way of telling you that it’s working to fight off these things that do not belong.
-Lipman explains that things like drugs, alcohol, gluten and processed foods can damage the lining of the gut wall, leading to an imbalance of bacteria and yeast called dysbiosis.
+Lipman explains that things like drugs, alcohol, gluten, and processed foods can damage the lining of the gut wall, leading to an imbalance of bacteria and yeast called dysbiosis.

 “Rashes, rosacea, and hives are common skin flare-ups that can come from gut dysbiosis,” says Lipman, though most can be cured through proper diet and supplements.

 Unfortunately, a leaky gut can be difficult to detect.
-“The only symptom might be inflammation in the skin in the form of acne, rosacea, eczema, stinging, burning or chronically dull complexion.
+“The only symptom might be inflammation in the skin in the form of acne, rosacea, eczema, stinging, burning, or chronically dull complexion.
 And while all of these will likely raise a brow for you, you may not link it to what you’re ingesting.
 Some people develop symptoms like bloating or gastrointestinal discomfort, but I’ve treated many patients who didn’t even realize their gut was not in a healthy state until we changed their diet and it cleared up their skin,” says Bowe.

 MORE: A Look at Whether Intermittent Fasting Actually Works